nidhinbose89/logical_balloons/SLI_SLO_SLA.md

 # SLI, SLO, SLA.
 Developers try to be agile, while Operators strive for stability/security.

-SRE
+SRE focus on
-- Define availability
+- Defining availability
 - Level of availability
+- Level of utilization
-- Plan in case of failure
+- Planning in case of failure
+- Monitor

 Define metrics in advance and agree on it.
 100% availability is not realistic.